-- 4. Price level and Inflation: If the inflation rate increases, then the growth rate would be very little.
-The increasingly inflation rate significantly affect the demand of consumer product industry.
-The inflation rate in the Indian economy has been around 7 percent till 1990s.
-In recent years, the inflation rate has fallen significantly.
-At present it ranges from 4-5 percent (2005).
-The industry which have a weak market and come under the purview of price control policy of the government may lose the market, like sugar industry.
-On the other hand the industry which enjoy a strong market for their product and which do not come under purview of price control may benefit from inflation.
-If there is a mild level of inflation, it is good to the stock market but high rate of inflation is harmful to the stock market. - 5.
-Agriculture and monsoons: Agriculture is directly and indirectly linked with the industries.
+- 5. Agriculture and monsoons: Agriculture is directly and indirectly linked with the industries.
 Hence increase or decrease in agricultural production has a significant impact on the industrial production and corporate performance.
 Companies using agricultural raw materials as inputs or supplying inputs to agriculture are directly affected by change in agriculture production.
 For example- Sugar, Cotton, Textile and Food processing industries depend upon agriculture for raw material.
 Fertilizer and insecticides industries are supplying inputs to agriculture.
 A good monsoon leads to higher demand for inputs and results in bumper crops.
 This would lead to buoyancy in stock market.
 If the monsoon is bad, agriculture production suffers and cast a shadow on the share market. - 6.
 Interest Rate: Interest rates vary with maturity, default risk, inflation rate, productivity of capital etc. The interest rate on money market instruments like Treasury Bills are low, long dated government securities carry slightly higher interest rate and interest rate on corporate debenture is still higher.
 With the deregulation interest rates are softened, which were quite high in regulated environment.
 Interest rate affects the cost of financing to the firms.
 A decrease in interest rate implies lower cost of finance for firms and more profitability and it finally leads to decline in discount rate applied by the equity investors, both of which have a favourable impact on stock prices.
-At lower interest rates, more money at cheap cost is available to the persons who do business with borrowed money, this leads to speculation and rise in price of share.
+At lower interest rates, more money at cheap cost is available to the persons who do business with borrowed money, this leads to speculation and rise in price of share. - 7.
+Government budget and deficit: Government plays an important role in the growth of any economy.
+The government prepares a central budget which provides complete information on revenue, expenditure and deficit of the government for a given period.
+Government revenue come from various direct and indirect taxes and government made expenditure on various developmental activities.
+The excess of expenditure over revenue leads to budget deficit.
+For financing the deficit the government goes for external and internal borrowings.
+Thus, the deficit budget may lead to high rate of inflation and adversely affects the cost of production and surplus budget may results in deflation.
+Hence, balanced budget is highly favourable to the stock market.

-CLASS: II B.COM CA COURSE NAME: STOCK MARKET INVESTMENT COURSE CODE: 16CCU403B UNIT - I (Stock Analysis and Valuation) BATCH - 2016-2019
+CLASS: II B.COMCA COURSE NAME: STOCK MARKET INVESTMENT UNIT: I BATCH-2017-2020